 When you view a document that uses a language and formatting different from your computer’s, a message near the bottom of the document indicates which formatting is used.
 To see examples of the formatting differences, click the language in the message.

 After you create a document, you can change its language setting while the document is open.

 Note: You can’t change this setting for a shared document.

 Choose File > Advanced > Language & Region (from the File menu at the top of your screen).

 In the dialog that appears, click the pop-up menus and choose a language and a region.

-If you choose the first item in the Language pop-up menu (System [language]), you reset the document to the language and region of your computer.
+If you choose the first item in the Language pop-up menu (System - [language]), you reset the document to the language and region of your computer.
 If you subsequently change your computer’s language setting, or if you open the document on a computer with a different language setting, the document’s language and region automatically change to match the computer’s.
-But if you share the document, all users see the document in your language and region.
+But if you share the document, all users see the document in the language and region of your computer.